vinayak323/botframework-sdk/Orchestrator/docs/Overview.md

 It is important to reiterate that the Orchestrator runtime has significantly more flexibility and functionality than a typical [transformer][5] or a generic [ML][12] runtime.
 In addition to the inference capability the developer has an option to enable the following in the bot code:

-*Modify the language model in real-time* - to add additional functionality (expand the language model with additional skills or examples) or perform continuous model improvements using [reinforcement learning][18] techniques (specialized tools to assist with reinforcement learning will be released in the upcoming releases).
+*Modify the language model in real-time* - to add additional functionality (expand the language model with additional skills or examples) or perform continuous model improvements using [active learning][18] techniques (specialized tools to assist with active learning will be released in the upcoming releases).

 *Modify the language model behavior in real-time* - the runtime parameters can be adjusted without restarting the process or even reloading the model.
 This includes adjusting how strict the intent triggering is (tradeoff between the [precision and recall][19]) which can be dynamically adjusted depending on the phase in the dialog; or adjusting the resiliency to mislabeled or low quality examples that define the model which is done by modifying the KNN-K value (e.g. a case where the model examples were crowd-sourced and not cleaned up yet or when the model is allowed to be adjusted dynamically by many people or when a skill language model definition was added to the bot and not evaluated yet).